dive-networks/velocity-react-cljs/README.md

   [velocity-react-cljs "0.1.0-0"]
 ```

 velocity-react-cljs has 2 components: `motion-component` and `motion-group`.
-Both accepts a map with configs as its first argument, and the child component our collection of components as its second argument.
+Both accept a config map the first argument, and a child component or collection of components as its second argument.

 ### `motion-component`

-If you need to animate one component, you should go with `motion-component`.
+Component to add Velocity animations to a child node or one or more of its descendants.
+Wraps the `VelocityComponent` component.
 It accepts the following properties:

-* `animation`: Animation config
+* `animation`: Velocity animation config.
+This is passed to Velocity as is.
+If this property changes, the component applies the new animation to the child on the next tick.
 * `target-query-selector`: Used to animate a descendant of the child component.
 * `run-on-mount`: Run the animation when the component is mounted.